Dylmoco/smoothr/storefronts/README.md

 This package contains the core storefront modules located in `./core`.

+All build scripts use ECMAScript Module (ESM) syntax and require **Node.js 20 or later**.
+Update any local builds or Cloudflare/Vercel deployment commands to use Node 20+ if they specify an older version.

 The bundled SDK is designed for zero‑config installation on platforms like Webflow.
 Simply include